 Update!
-We first reviewed Wonderscope a little over a year ago, and it’s experienced a series of minor updates since that point.
+We first reviewed Wonderscope back in 2018, but it’s been through a few updates since then.
 The current app is way more complete than it used to be, though the full experience doesn’t come cheap.

-Revised rating: A more stable and fleshed-out AR experience for young ones, if you have the money. ★★★★½
+Revised rating: A more stable and fleshed-out AR experience for young ones. ★★★★½

 Our original review, written in December 2018, is presented in its entirety below.

 Wonderscope is the perfect illustration of just how far Apple’s mobile Augmented Reality (AR) initiative has come, and where it needs to go to improve.

 This is essentially an interactive children’s storybook app, but one in which the action takes place in 3D right there on your living room floor.
 You get a single story for free up front, with a second available as IAP.
 A third story is listed as ‘Coming Soon’.